WHEREWHERE filters in SQLRun this SQL:

 How does it work

-condition must evaluate to True or False.
+The WHERE condition must evaluate to True or False.
 It can be a Boolean expression or a combination of Boolean expressions.

-clause.
+The SQL query will returns only rows that satisfy the condition in the WHERE clause.
 In other words, only rows that cause the condition evaluates True will be included in the result set.

 A simple example, step by step